Understanding Economy vs Household Finances

 Recognising this difference enables us to make smarter decisions as voters, citizens, and participants in the economy.

-To put this into context, as of April 2025, the British government debt stands at £95,000 per household in the UK.
-However, when we include commitments such as unfunded civil service pensions and other liabilities, the debt per household increases to £430,000 (source: Taxpayers Alliance).
+To put this into context, as of April 2025, the British government debt per household in the UK stands at £ 95,000.
+However, when we include commitments such as unfunded civil service pensions and other liabilities, the per-household debt rises to £430,000 (source: Taxpayers' Alliance).

 The interest payments alone on the British national debt amount to approximately £100 billion per year, which is around £3,333 per household.
 In comparison, the defence budget is approximately £56 billion per annum.